codetinkerhack/Eeny-meeny-miny-moe/README.md

     N = 21,474,836  K = 10000   took 1m 4s
     N = 21,474,836  K = 100000  took 1m 1s

+Time remained roughly constant for different large K

+This implementation was decided as a winner and used in Main.class (that is invoked from commandline).

 ## Scenario 2: N is too large to fit in memory

-In Scenario 1 we have reviewed implementations when N is small enough to fit in memory.
+In Scenario 1 we have reviewed implementations for datasets where N is small enough to fit in memory.
 Here we review the opposite case.

-In case N is too large for data set to fit in memory, data can be partly offloaded to disk or handled completely in DB (depending on the N).
+In case data sets is too large to fit in memory, data can be partly offloaded to disk or handled completely in DB (depending on the N).

 At the same time, as discussed earlier, solution to this problem can't be described in map-reduce way and does not scale horizontally.
-Thus very large datasets will run potentially many hours / days on single a server.
+Thus very large datasets will run potentially many days/hourss on single a server.
 Before attempting to solve this problem in map/reduce fashion it would require to alleviate some of the problem's constraints to allow scalability.